AndrewBSimmons01/GitFundamentals/commands/commit.md

 # Git Commit
 - The command `git commit` will take all tracked changes (items add with [git add](./add.md)) and package them up in what is called a commit.
-Commits come witha commit messages that are required for each commit.
-You add a message to a commit command by ysing the `-m` flag followed by a message in quotes.
+Commits come with commit messages that are required for each commit.
+You add a message to a commit command by using the `-m` flag followed by a message in quotes.
 A commit message _can_ be anything, but the best practice dictates that you should use that message to indicate the changes included in the commit.
 ---
 For example, if we have an application we're working on where we just built out the ability to register new accounts, then you might have some variations of the following.
 ```